World Photography Organisation: Award ceremony, prizes and exhibition

 2019 Sony World Photography Awards ceremony at Hilton Park Lane, London.

 The first Sony World Photography Awards ceremony was held in Cannes, subsequent ceremonies are annually held in London each April, and followed by an exhibition of the year's winning and shortlisted works at Somerset House in London.
 The artworks are then shown around the world as part of the Sony World Photography Awards Exhibition tour.

 Winning photographers also share cash prizes, Sony digital imaging equipment, publication in the annual Sony World Photography Awards book.
-Overall and Professional category winners are also flown to the London Awards ceremony.
+Overall and Series competition category winners are also flown to the London Awards ceremony.